 Eligibility and Age

-iGovern East camp is open to any Generation Joshua member between the ages of 14–17 (Note: this is different from iGovern West and Pacific).
+iGovern East camp is open to any Generation Joshua member between the ages of 14–17 (Note: this is different than iGovern West).
 If you have questions regarding this, please contact us.

 A $50 discount is available for HSLDA member families.